Hawks ranked in top 15% for third straight season.

 Davidson had served as Acting Director of Athletics at UMES since January 2006.
 Previously, he was athletics Associate Athletic Director for Compliance.

 "Mr. Davidson was the unanimous selection of the President's Athletic Advisory Committee following a national search," said President Thompson.
 "I am confident he will improve UMES athletics, guiding a program that will compete for championships in all sports in the Mid-Eastern Athletic Conference (MEAC).

 Beyond wins and losses, the athletic department made several other leaps, including expanding the media relations staff, resurfacing the court in the W.P.
-Hytche Athletic Center and constructing a new area for academics, including a renovated study hall and restructuring of the division.
-His commitment to academics has kept the Hawks at or near the top in graduation rates and academic performance for HBCU schools.
+Hytche Athletic Center twice, dedicating a top-notch women's bowling facility on campus, improvements to outdoor facilities such as baseball, softball and tennis and even adding a men's golf team to give UMES 15 Division I sports.
+He is also responsible for constructing a new area for academics, including a renovated study hall and restructuring of the division.
+His commitment to academics has kept the Hawks at or near the top in academic performance for HBCU schools.

 When he first started, Davidson's impact was felt immediately by the University.
 In 2006-07 UMES captured its second straight MEAC Championship in Bowling and made it all the way to the finals of the NCAA Bowling Championship before losing to Vanderbilt University.
 With that appearance, UMES became just the fourth HBCU team to make it to a National Championship.